 As well as regular research seminars, students have their own postgraduate forum (Cabinet of Curiosities), which hosts socials, invited speakers, symposiums and film nights.
 By the time you graduate you'll have a rich expertise in your chosen field, and superbly positioned to pursue PhD research or develop a career in the heritage and cultural sector.

 Although it was initially daunting stepping into an English or History of Art seminar, I have found this a welcome challenge that stretches me academically.
 It is surprising how much overlap there is between the disciplines, so you shouldn’t be afraid of a lack of knowledge when applying.
 Everyone brings a different and welcome perspective to discussion.Catherine , MA Renaissance and Early Modern Studies

-You'll take one core module, 'Approaches to Renaissance & Early Modern Studies', and a total of three option modules: one in the Autumn Term and two in the Spring Term.
+You'll take one core module and a total of three option modules: one in Autumn Term and two in Spring Term.
 These modules are taken from one of our eight contributing departments: English, History, History of Art, Archaeology, Theatre, Film, Television and Interactive Media, Music, Philosophy and Politics.
 Topics could range from historic building analysis to early modern fashion, and Shakespeare to the representation of women.

 You'll also complete parts I and II of the Department of History's research training programme - this will equip you with the skills you need to complete an extended research project.

 In the Spring, with support from the Graduate Research Training Programme, you'll decide on a topic that you'd like to study to a much greater depth, and in Summer Term, using the skills you've acquired through the first two terms, you will complete your dissertation.

 Throughout your time at CREMS, you'll also have access to optional classes in Latin, palaeography and modern languages.